ns96/cassetteflowJava/README.md

 2. Install Minimodem for your particular operating system [Linux](http://www.whence.com/minimodem/), [Mac OS + Brew](https://brewinstall.org/install-minimodem-on-mac-with-brew/), or [Windows 10 + Cygwin](https://github.com/kamalmostafa/minimodem/blob/master/README.windows).
-3. Download and unzip the [cassetteflow.zip](cassetteflow.zip) release and extract it to the folder of your choice.
+3. Download and unzip the [CassetteFlow.zip](CassetteFlow.zip) release and extract it to the folder of your choice.
 4. Open a Terminal window (On Windows, this must be the Cygwin Terminal), change to the folder where CassetteFlow was unpack then run